tgiesela/samba4-ad-dc/README.md

         -d yourimage
 ```

-You can omit the three password environment variables.
+You can omit the two password environment variables.
 The init script will
 generate random passwords and display the passwords in the docker logs.

 The volume parameters (-v) can be used to store the configuration of samba and
 the ldap database.
 You can also use a data container to persist the data.

+If you want the domain controller to be accessible to the outside world you
+can export the ports mentioned in the Dockerfile.
+Note: 	I don't use it that way.
+I connect to the docker host using an openvpn
+	connection.
+This gives the clients access to the domain controller without
+	exposing the ports on the docker host.

 ## Environment variables